 Rental potential at a glance

-- Slope-side condos and village units often achieve the highest winter rates and occupancy.
+- Slope-side condos and village units often achieve the highest winter rates and occupancy and are easiest to obtain a short term rental license.

 - Downtown homes and condos see steady year-round interest due to walkability and events.